AgustinLarzabal/quoin/README.md

 - [ ] Validate fields in login/register
 - [ ] Make a reusable component for the login/signup card
 - [ ] Make error auth page for when trying to login with two different providers but same email
+- [ ] Make new verification page
+- [ ] Refactor FormError and FormSuccess in one reusable component